F0urFront/twine2chat/README.md

 - Botkit

 ## How it works
 This tool uses Express and Botkit to deploy a bot server that communicates with Telegram messaging.
 Visiting the root path allows you to upload a Twine HTML file which will "train" the bot with story dialog.
+This works by first converting the Twine to a graph object, then traversing the graph with Botkit dialog/thread building API.
 Once trained, you can interact with the bot through Telegram and navigate the story based on your responses to the bot.

 ## Twine file
 ### Assumptions